 There are Golden and White-tailed Eagles nesting and flying in several nearby locations, but you are most likely to get a glimpse if you take a cruise on Loch Shiel.

-To get even closer to nature, why not try a guided tour with Sea-kayak Arisaig or Rockhopper Sea Kayaking, who will meet you at Glenuig Inn for full or half day trips in Lochs Ailort and Moidart or out into the Sound of Arisaig.
+To get even closer to nature, why not try a guided tour with Sea-kayak Arisaig, who will meet you at Glenuig Inn for full or half day trips in Lochs Ailort and Moidart or out into the Sound of Arisaig.

 If you are looking for evidence of clearance villages, then Smirisary and Peanmeaneach are good coastal examples.
 Both are accessible by foot or from the water and provide a stark reminder of bygone days.
 Also worth a visit are some of the less well known sites around the coast and along Glen Moidart.
 The history of Moidart peninsular and the surrounding area is as fascinating as it is varied.